-2.7 ContentEncryptionAlgorithmIdentifier
+2.7.
+ContentEncryptionAlgorithmIdentifier

-Sending and receiving agents MUST support encryption and decryption with DES EDE3 CBC, hereinafter called "tripleDES" [3DES] [DES].
-Receiving agents SHOULD support encryption and decryption using the RC2 [RC2] or a compatible algorithm at a key size of 40 bits, hereinafter called "RC2/40".
+Sending and receiving agents MUST support encryption and decryption with DES EDE3 CBC, hereinafter called "tripleDES" [CMSALG].
+Receiving agents SHOULD support encryption and decryption using the RC2 [CMSALG] or a compatible algorithm at a key size of 40 bits, hereinafter called "RC2/40".
+Sending and receiving agents SHOULD support encryption and decryption with AES [CMSAES] at a key size of 128, 192, and 256 bits.

-2.7.1 Deciding Which Encryption Method To Use
+2.7.1.
+Deciding Which Encryption Method To Use